 sudo privileges, you would run the same command with the

 - sudo deluser --remove-home newuser

-sudo privileges for the user you deleted, you may want to remove the relevant line again by typing:
+sudo privileges for the user you deleted, you may want to remove the relevant line again:

-Or use this if you are a non-root user with
+Or use the following command if you are a non-root user with